Olympics Innovation: Meet The Game-Changing Robots

 However, the Robot Project was not immune to the impacts of cutting spectators.
 The Human Support Robot, which carried out a crowd-facing assistive role for spectators in wheelchairs, may now only be used at the paralympic games.

-Toyota even unveiled their world record breaking robot, who wowed spectators with a series of free throws during the halftime break of the group round stages game between France and the USA.
+Toyota even unveiled their world record-breaking robot, which wowed spectators with a series of free throws during the halftime break of the group round stages game between France and the USA.

 Robots are taking free throws at the #TokyoOlympics.